mmul-it/training/Mastering-Versioning/Git-Hooks-Commit-Msg.md

 1. Initialize a Git repository and perform an initial commit.
 2. Inspect the `.git/hooks` folder, activate the `pre-commit` Git hook, and test it.
-3. Disable the `pre-commit` script.
+3. Disable the `pre-commit` hook.
-4. Your organization adopts [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), write a Git hook that accepts only commits that have as commit message starting with `feat:` or `fix:`.
+4. Your organization adopts [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), write a Git hook that accepts only commits that have a commit message starting with `feat:` or `fix:`.
 5. Test the newly created Git hook.
 6. Perform a commit skipping the Git hook execution.
 7. Delete the repository.